tbranyen/backbone.layoutmanager/README.md

   template: "#item",

   render: function(layout) {
-    // Assign the layout view custom object to the var view = layout(this);
+    // Assign the layout view custom object to the view variable var view = layout(this);

     // Iterate over the passed collection and create a view for each item